Slow Cooker Stuffing

 Then, get out a skillet and melt your butter in it.
 Add the onion and celery and sauté veggies for about 3 to 5 minutes over medium heat until they just start to soften up a bit.

-Pour your stuffing into a really big bowl.
-Add the sautéed onions and celery, chopped parsley, and the poultry seasoning.
+Pour your stuffing right in the slow cooker or into a really big bowl.
+Add the sautéed onions and celery, and the poultry seasoning.
 Pour 3 to 4 cups of chicken stock over the stuffing.
 Stir to combine.

 Here’s the full recipe.
 Feel free to pin it or print it for later!